Dealing With Gambling Debt

-People with gambling problems and gambling addiction often end up deep in debt.
+People with gambling addictions often end up deep in debt.
 When gambling debt becomes a problem, the debt has often gone beyond money owed to casinos or riverboats.
 Instead, you may have credit card debt, loan debt, and even home equity debt all associated with gambling problems.
-There are ways to deal with all the debt you’ve created through gambling.
+There are ways to handle all of the debt you’ve created through gambling.

 Before you deal with gambling debt, you need to treat the gambling addiction.
-It’s been said that problem gamblers are less willing to admit they have a gambling addiction than drug addicts.
+The first step is to realize that you have a gambling problem.
 For your sake and the sake of your family and loved ones, take some time to look at your situation and evaluate whether you have a gambling addiction.
 For example, you might have a gambling addiction if you’ve ever gambled away bill or food money.

-Cut off your source of funding.
 If you’ve been gambling with credit cards, close them.
-Normally, closing a credit card isn’t a good thing for your credit score.
+Normally, closing a credit card doesn't help with your credit score.
 However, if closing your credit cards keeps you from creating more debt, then that’s what you need to do.
-You can put a freeze on your credit report to make it harder to open new credit card or loan accounts.
-You’ll have to unfreeze your credit report to open any type of account that requires a credit check.
+You can put a freeze on your credit report to make it more difficult to open a new credit card or loan account, as they require a credit check before issuance.

-Realize that more gambling is not going to solve the problem.
-Many gamblers think they can win enough money to pay back the debts, but quite the opposite happens.
+Many gamblers think they can win enough money to pay back their debts, but quite the opposite happens.
 You only end up creating more gambling debt to repay.
-And even if you did win enough money to pay off your debt, chances are you would gamble that money away too, thinking if you won once you could win again.
+Even if you did win enough money to pay off your debt, chances are you would gamble that money away too, thinking if you won once you could win again.

-Get treatment for your gambling addiction.
-Your health insurance provider may pay for treatment for gambling addiction.
+Your health insurance provider may pay for treatment for a gambling addiction.
 Check with your insurance provider to see what options are available.
 Some states will even cover the cost if insurance doesn’t pay for it.
-Your state Consumer Affairs Office may have more information about state programs for gambling addictions.
+Your state Consumer Affairs Office may have more information about state programs for a gambling addiction.

 Paying Off Gambling Debt

-If you owe bookies or loan sharks, you may have to borrow money from a friend or family member to pay the gambling debt, especially if you’re being threatened to pay up soon.
-Borrowing money from a loved one probably means you’ll have to ‘fess up to your gambling problem, but in return, you may gain a support system to help deal with the addiction once and for all.
+- Borrow money from family or a friend.
+If you owe bookies or loan sharks, you may have to borrow money from a friend or family member to repay the gambling debt quickly.
+Borrowing money from a loved one means you’ll have to be honest with them about your gambling problem, but, in return, you may gain a support system to help deal with the addiction.

+- Sell your assets.
 You could sell valuable assets and use them to pay off your gambling debt.
 That’s if you haven’t already sold them to get more money for gambling.
-Furniture, electronics, jewelry, even your car are all things you could sell to pay off your gambling debt.
+Furniture, electronics, jewelry, or even your car are all items that could be sold to pay off debt.

-Get a second job to help pay off your debt.
+- Get a second job.
 Working several extra hours each week can help you come up with more money than if you depended solely on your primary source of income.
-If you can’t find a job, you may have a money-making hobby that you could turn into a small part-time business.
+If you can’t find a job, you may have a hobby that you could turn into a small part-time business.

 Gambling debt, including debt incurred from casinos or charged on credit cards and loans, can be discharged in bankruptcy.
 It’s important to know that any creditor can object to the bankruptcy filing by claiming you incurred the debt under false pretenses or through fraud.
 For example, if you took out a credit card cash advance knowing you didn’t have the money to repay the advance when you borrowed it, the creditor can ask the court not to discharge the debt.
 However, the creditor has to prove that you committed fraud.